 From a prison to vacant lots, art pops up in even the most unlikely places in Philadelphia.
 Eastern State Penitentiary, the prison where the word “penitentiary” first came into use—compulsory silent time with the Bible was intended to make prisoners feel “penitence” and regret their actions—looks like a castle from the outside, a defunct church from the inside.
 Visitors can wander down the prison’s corridors, where cells in various states of disrepair (though Al Capone’s is looking as dapper as ever) are yours for the peeking and, in many cases, entering.
 While the Penitentiary draws the biggest crowds in the fall for the chilling Terror Behind The Walls, it’s alive with art all year-round.
 A handful of cells host rotating artworks that act as reflections and commentary on incarceration, and on summer Tuesdays, from 5-8 p.m., photographers of all levels have the grand, vaulted structure to themselves and their tripods during Photographers’ Twilight Hours.

 Philadelphia Horticultural Society (PHS) hosts an annual Pop Up Garden, bringing life to vacant or otherwise underutilized space.
 In 2012, the garden took the form of a colorful, communal supper table that raised money for City Harvest.
-Open until mid-October this year, the PHS’s third pop-up brings to light the relationship of horticulture and art, while doubling as a shipping container-fueled mobile beer garden, replete with bites by the Garces Group.
+Open until mid-October, the PHS’s pop-up brings to light the relationship of horticulture and art, while doubling as a shipping container-fueled mobile beer garden, replete with bites.

 Art and the Outdoors